Viterbi School of Engineering

 The Klein Institute for Undergraduate Engineering Life (KIUEL) was established to provide Viterbi undergraduates with a variety of personal and professional activities designed to enhance undergraduate engineering student life experiences outside the classroom.
 The KIUEL Programming Board implements programs around leadership, service learning and globalization, and cross-disciplinary learning.
 Past KIUEL events have included the KIUEL Weekend for Leaders, the KIUEL Showcase and the Senior Design Expo.
 For more information, visit viterbi.usc.edu/kiuel.

-Every year, a select group of promising incoming freshmen are invited by faculty to work on projects in their research laboratories.
+Every year, a select group of promising incoming freshmen are invited by faculty to work on projects in their research laboratories as part of the Viterbi Fellows Program.
 These student researchers actively participate in the development of new technology throughout their undergraduate careers.

 In addition to giving students excellent first-hand experience, this program can help offset the cost of education since each participant earns wages for his or her work.
 This renewable award is separate from other financial assistance offered by the university.

 The student must apply for renewal of his or her award by March 1 of each year.
 Continuing students can use the same application form to apply for the award starting in their sophomore year.